 The task of managing a company is challenging; if you’re in the initial phases and need help with everything but cannot justify paying for it, you’ll almost surely be putting in more than 40 hours each week.
 Additionally, extending the hours of operation for social media can be a cause of annoyance.

 However, even while it is possible to prepare a large amount of your social media posts in advance with the help of social media scheduling and content curation tools, it is still essential to maintain some level of real-time posting habits, which may be difficult if you are already overburdened.

 Consider bringing on a social media manager to your team, even if it’s only for a few hours each week, to help reduce some of the pressure on you.
 This will aid you in your efforts to cope with the workload.

-What do I need to know before Hiring a Social Media Manager?
+What Should you Look for When Hiring a Social Media Manager?

 1. Determine How They will Strategize Marketing Strategies

 A savvy social media manager recognizes the need of designing and committing to a social media strategy for his or her organization.
 It would be best if you looking for someone who can assist you in formulating a plan for how frequently your posts will be made on a specific day, week, or month and then follow through on that plan without your involvement.

 Look for a social media manager who has demonstrated success in implementing a perfect social media marketing strategy for your business.
 To ensure that you know what to expect from them, inquire about the methods and tools they will use.
 Do they know how to use social media tools and execute strategies by using them?

 2. Proficient at Managing Multiple Social Media Accounts